 (b) by a licensed employee appointed to act as a licensed manager under subsection (11).

-Penalty: $5 000.
+Penalty for this subsection: a fine of $5 000.

 (10) The business of a bookmaker that is carried on under a licence held by a body corporate may be carried on through the agency of a licensed employee.